 Under the state labor law, it is unlawful for an employer to:

-• Refuse to hire any person because of age, unless based upon a bona fide occupational qualification (BFOQ).
+• Refuse to hire any person because of age.

 • Discharge or bar any person from employment because of age.